-Welcome to La Cité du Fleuve—River City, or “the new Manhattan” as this multibillion-pound development has been hopefully described by newspapers in the Democratic Republic of the Congo (DRC).
+Welcome to La Cité du Fleuve — River City, or “the new Manhattan” as this multibillion-pound development has been hopefully described by newspapers in the Democratic Republic of the Congo (DRC).
+Just 15 hectares now, but aiming for 380, it is perhaps the most ambitious statement yet about Africa’s improving fortunes — and the promise of a growing African consumer class.

 River City is backed by a British hedge fund that specialises in counter-trend betting and, says the developer Robert Choudury, “a bigger counter-trend is hard to find”.
 Ravaged by war and disease, DRC ranks bottom of the UN’s human development index.
 More than half the population is living on less than $1.25 a day and only 2% of roads are paved.